 Second shooter

 Having a second shooter will ultimately come down to the photography package your clients select.
-If you do work with a second shooter, it’s important to know before creating your wedding shot list so that shots can be separated between first and second shooter.
+If you do work with a second shooter, it’s important to know before creating your wedding shot list so that shots can be separated between the first and second shooter.

 Using a shot listing software